Best Master's Degrees in Computer Science for 2023

 • Staff Credentials: Research potential programs' faculty to see if anyone conducts research about or specializes in areas related to your interests.
 These faculty may offer insights into career prospects or help connect you to professional networks.

 • Program Culture: Determine which kind of program fits with your learning and social styles.
-Do you want a graduate school experience with close-knit cohorts and extracurricular opportunities?
-Do you prefer a more professional, individualized learning experience?
+Some schools offer close-knit cohorts and robust graduate student groups, while others offer a more professional environment.

 • Competitiveness: Research how competitive a school's admissions are.
 Many master's in computer science programs may offer information about acceptance rates to prospective applicants.